maximejf42/davegrohl/README.md

 ### Design Goals

 * **Ease of Use** - At first the UI will mimic V2, but the user experience is the most important design aspect.
 Users at any level of expertise should easily be able to figure out how to compile, install and run Dave.
-* **Platform Independence** - It should compile on Mac OS X and the most common flavors of Linux (Ubuntu, Red Hat) with no modification.
+* **Platform Independence** - It should compile on macOS and the most common flavors of Linux (Ubuntu, Red Hat) with no modification.
 Compiling on Windows is a plus but by no means a goal.
 * **Code Independence** - It should require no external libraries outside of the C++ Standard Library to compile.
 If better libraries are available, Dave should auto-detect and link against them with no flags required.
 User experience should never be a sacrifice.
 * **Self Documenting** - If anyone can’t figure out how to use Dave, it is at best a bug and at worst a fundamental design flaw.
 Dave should realize the user is having trouble offer help.
 (The current UI is not necessarily the goal UI)
 * **Modern Codebase** - Dave should be completely object-oriented and using the most modern C++11/14 standards.
 If dropping to raw C or even assembly would present a performance benefit, that code should be carefully implemented and encapsulated.
 Any Objective-C should be replaced with Swift and ideally phased out completely.